tphakala/birdnet-pi2go/README.md

 ## Requirements

-Go programming language environment for building the tool.
+Go 1.21 or newer programming language environment for building the tool.
 Access to the file system containing BirdNET-Pi and BirdNET-Go data.

 ## Usage